As some of you may have heard, there are brand-new consoles out

 AMD Radeon – 1152 Shaders

-AMD Radeon – 768 Shaders
+Radeon – 768 Shaders

 Peak GPU Shader Throughput